arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 Test Cases
 ----------
+While testing the algorithm, I wanted to use a graph that was in particular designed to test this algorithm.
+So I looked online for web pages discussing Minimum Spanning Trees, and I finally came across one that had a graph with all unique weights:

-This diagram depicts one of the test cases used to tes the algorithm:
+This diagram depicts one of the test cases used to test the algorithm:

 ![Test Case 1](https://raw.github.com/arjungmenon/DistAlgo/master/Minimum-Spanning-Tree/img/test_case_1.png)

-The thin blue edges denote the branches of the MST (Minimum Spanning Tree).
+The thick blue edges denote the branches of the MST (Minimum Spanning Tree).